-If you go out during high-pollen times, wear a face mask designed to filter out pollens.
-As soon as you get home, rinse out your nose with saline to remove pollen.
-Some nose sprays will make it easier for you to exercise with high pollen levels.
+If you go out during high-pollen times, wear a face mask.
+As soon as you get home, rinse out your nose with saline to get rid of any grains inside.
+Some nose sprays will make it easier for you to exercise when pollen levels are high.
 Ask your allergist.

 3. Watch the Sky